Ridgeway, Virginia

 Ridgeway is a town in Henry County, Virginia, United States.
 The population was 742 at the 2010 census.
 It is part of the Martinsville Micropolitan Statistical Area.
-Martinsville Speedway, a NASCAR racetrack, is located between Ridgeway and the Martinsville city limits.
+Martinsville Speedway, a NASCAR racetrack, is located just within Ridgeway town limits.

 History

 Approximately three miles south of Ridgeway in Henry County on U.S. Route 220 is a Virginia State historic marker noting the passing of the surveying party of William Byrd II, who moved through the area in 1728 on his expedition to survey the dividing line between Virginia and North Carolina.

 Belleview and Ingleside are listed on the National Register of Historic Places.

 Geography

 Ridgeway is located in southern Henry County at 36°34′45″N 79°51′36″W (36.579148, −79.860078).
 U.S. Route 220 passes through the west side of the town, leading north 8 mi to Martinsville and 59 mi to Roanoke; and south 40 mi to Greensboro, North Carolina.
 Virginia State Route 87 passes through the center of Ridgeway and leads southeast 8 mi to Eden, North Carolina.